quantling/pyndl/paper/paper.md

 The input format is based on previous implementations of NDL.
-These implementations, however, were restricted in functionality and partially not openly available. *pyndl* was open-source software from the beginning and developed with usability and maintainability in mind.  *pyndl* provides the same core functionality as the previous R packages in Python.
+These implementations, however, were restricted in functionality and partially not openly available. *pyndl* was open-source software from the beginning and developed with usability and maintainability in mind.
+The better maintainability of *pyndl* does not come at the cost of performance: The benchmark results in \autoref{fig:benchmark}, described in detail in our package's documentation, shows that *pyndl* is faster than *ndl* and *ndl2*.
+Memory is used efficiently by storing data records in compressed form and loading data points as they are needed during learning.  *pyndl* provides the same core functionality as the previous R packages in Python.
 After installation, *pyndl* can be called from R or Julia scripts by convenient bridges, like any Python library.
 An example on how to use *pyndl* from R can be found in our documentation.

+![Execution wall time for different implementations of the Rescorla-Wagner learning rule for different number of learning events.
+The mean and standard-error ($n$=10) for the wall time show that our implementation, *pyndl*, is the fastest for larger numbers of events.\label{fig:benchmark}](benchmark_result.png)

 <!-- WH extension of pyndl -->
 In contrast to previous implementations, *pyndl* is easily extendable.
 For